 The "Programmes, plans and assessment" activity intends to support EFCA's regional activities by promoting a better coordination on horizontal, related issues such as the planning, implementation and assessment of JDPs.

-Generic projects were developed in response to Member States' needs, which aim for the generation of novel approaches to EFCA core business and assistance to Member a) Implementation of a project on regional risk management33

-States in responding to the challenges of the CFP.
+Generic projects were developed in response to Member States' needs, which aim for the generation of novel approaches to EFCA core business and assistance to Member States in responding to the challenges of the CFP.
 Particular care was taken to promote a coherent development amongst common priorities of EFCA regional activities, whilst ensuring that regional specifications are considered during implementation of the different JDPs.